Early-stage African VC firm, Microtraction reports portfolio boom despite the weight of COVID-19 – TechCrunch

 Typically, YC and other accelerators may perform extended due diligence and risk assessments before cutting cheques for any African startup without a local backer.
 Koleowo points out that this might be why Microtraction portfolio companies get accepted quicker.
 “The icing on the cake is that there is a level of de-risking that has been done by Microtraction and other local investors on the ground before these global accelerators step in,” he added.

-That said, there’s no denying the significance of the personalities on Microtraction’s advisory board in playing a part as to why half of the firm’s startups are in global accelerators.
-Besides the names as mentioned earlier, Lexi Novitske, PIO at Singularity Investments and Dotun Olowoporoku, managing partner at Starta act as regional advisors while Monique Woodward, a venture partner at 500 Startups is a global advisor.
+That said, there’s no denying the significance of Microtraction’s advisory board in playing a part as to why half the firm’s portfolio are in global accelerators.
+Besides the names mentioned earlier, Lexi Novitske, PIO at Singularity Investments and Dotun Olowoporoku, managing partner at Starta act as regional advisors, and Monique Woodward, a venture partner at 500 Startups is a global advisor.

 And with the growing trends of globalization, plus the acceptance of a more decentralised approach to building and operations in the tech industry because of COVID-19, it’s a trend that might continue for a while.